tpowellcio/mbrochh.github.com/source/posts/sworcery.md

   new realm.
 As usual, music and visuals are wonderful.
 I love the game and I hated to stop the dream world and go to sleep.
 What if it kicks me out since full moon will be over tomorrow?
+* After my 6th session I am 56% in, although I felt that I must have much much more progress.
+For the first time I had the feeling that I might be stuck, so I did what you do in every adventure game and ran back all the way to the old places I had visited before.
+Luckily it was still a bright moon and I could talk to some ghosts, which clearly hinted that the rest of the game will probably take place in the dreamworld.
+Also, it seems as if I have freed another soul at the other side of the lake last time, so this time when I crossed the lake, I found the impossible island and the next end boss.
+And boy this time its going to be a tough dance.
+I'm not sure if it is possible to master that one with the trackpad, now it becomes very clear that this game was designed for tapping on the iPad.
+Oh and I sat with the musician in the dreamorld and listened to his whole song this time.
+I realized that you can use the bushes to play tunes along with him and I totally got lost in it, playing my own improvised song while he was playing his.
+  It was beautiful.